owid/owid-catalog-py/README.md

   - Add flag `is_public` for public/private datasets
   - Enforce snake_case for table, dataset and variable short names
   - Add fields `published_by` and `published_at` to Source
+  - Added a list of supported and unsupported operations on columns
 - `v0.2.5`
   - Fix ability to load remote CSV tables
 - `v0.2.4`